anjiajun39/RAG-Retrieval/rag_retrieval/train/reranker/README.md

 ## Data Loading

-We offer two methods for loading datasets to support different types of loss functions:
+We provide two dataset loading methods to support different types of loss functions:

 ### Pointwise Data Loading

-The standard format for a pointwise dataset is as shown in [pointwise_reranker_train_data.jsonl](../../../example_data/pointwise_reranker_train_data.jsonl):
+The standard format for pointwise datasets is as follows.
+See an example in [pointwise_reranker_train_data.jsonl](../../../example_data/pointwise_reranker_train_data.jsonl):
 ```
-{"query": str, "content": str, "label1": xx, , "label2": xx}
+{"query": str, "content": str, "label": xx}
 ```
-- `content` represents the actual content of the document corresponding to the query.
+- `content` is the actual document content corresponding to the `query`.
-- `label*` is the relevance label assigned through manual annotation or scoring by a teacher model, serving as the supervision signal for model fine-tuning.
+- `label` represents the relevance label assigned through either human annotation (multi-level relevance labels: 0/1/2/...) or teacher model scoring (a continuous score between 0 and 1), which serves as the supervision signal for model fine-tuning.

-This configuration supports `Mean Squared Error` and `Binary Cross Entropy` losses.
-The optimization goal is to determine the absolute relevance of a single query-content pair.
-You need to manually specify the relevance label keys used in the dataset: `train_label_key` and `val_label_key`.
-When dealing with multi-level labels, by setting `max_label` and `min_label`, the dataset will automatically scale the multi-level labels uniformly to the 0-1 score range.
-For example, if the dataset has three levels of labels (0, 1, 2), after scaling, you'll get {label 0: 0, label 1: 0.5, label 2: 1}.
-During prediction, the final prediction score of the model is the logit output by the model, which can be normalized to the 0-1 range using the sigmoid function.
-You can use an LLM to obtain relevance labels for distillation.
-Example code for using an LLM to perform relevance scoring and annotation can be found in the [examples/distill_llm_to_bert_reranker](../../../examples/distill_llm_to_bert_reranker) directory.
+This configuration supports Mean Squared Error (`MSE`) loss and Binary Cross Entropy (`BCE`) loss, with the optimization objective being the absolute relevance judgment between query and content.
+When relevance is represented as multi-level labels, the dataset will automatically scale these labels into the 0-1 score range using the `max_label` and `min_label` settings.
+For example, if the dataset contains three levels of labels (0, 1, 2), they will be scaled to `{ label 0: 0, label 1: 0.5, label 2: 1 }`.
+During inference, the model’s predicted score is the raw logit output, which can be normalized to the 0-1 range using a sigmoid function.
+Users can utilize LLMs to obtain relevance labels for distillation.
+Example code for LLM-based relevance annotation can be found in the directory [examples/distill_llm_to_bert_reranker](../../../examples/distill_llm_to_bert_reranker).

-The complete configuration information is as follows:
+Complete configuration:
 ```
 train_dataset: "../../../example_data/pointwise_reranker_train_data.jsonl"
 train_dataset_type: "pointwise"